 On February 4, 2014, we executed two forward-starting interest rate swap transactions to hedge the variable cash flows associated with our existing \$60.0 million variable-rate term loan.
 Each of the two swaps has a notional value of \$30.0 million.
 We are required to make certain monthly fixed rate payments calculated on notional amounts of \$30.0 million for each of the swaps, while the applicable counterparty is obligated to make certain monthly floating rate payments based on LIBOR to us referencing the same notional amount.
-The first interest rate swap, which is effective for the period from July 15, 2015 to February 15, 2019, currently fixed the annual interest rate payable on \$30.0 million of our debt at 3.726%.
+The first interest rate swap, which is effective for the period from January 15, 2015 to February 15, 2019, is currently fixing the annual interest rate payable on \$30.0 million of our debt at 3.726%.
 The second interest rate swap, which is effective for the period from July 15, 2015 to February 15, 2019, currently fixes the annual interest rate payable on the other \$30.0 million of debt at 3.91%.

 On August 19, 2014, we executed two forward-starting interest rate swap transactions to hedge the variable cash flows associated with our \$100.0 million Term Loan Facility.
 Each of the two swaps has a notional value of \$50.0 million.
-We are required to make certain monthly fixed rate payments calculated on notional amounts of \$50.0 million for each of the swap, while the applicable counterparty is obligated to make certain monthly floating repayments calculated on notional amounts of \$50.0 million for each of the swap, while the applicable counterparty is obligated to make certain monthly floating rate payments based on LIBOR to us referencing the same notional amount.
-The first swap is effective for the period from August 14, 2015 to December 14, 2018 and currently fixes the annual interest rate payable at 1.79%, plus an applicable margin under the terms of our Term Loan Facility.
+We are required to make certain monthly fixed rate payments calculated on notional amounts of \$50.0 million for each of the swaps, while the applicable counterparty is obligated to make certain monthly floating rate payments based on LIBOR to us referencing the same notional amount.
+The first swap is effective for the period from August 14, 2015 to December 14, 2018 and currently fixes the annual interest rate payable at 1.79%, plus an applicable margin under the terms of our Term Loan Credit Facility.
 The second swap has an effective date of February 16, 2016 and a maturity date of December 14, 2018.
 The second interest rate swap will effectively fix the annual interest rate payable on our Term Loan Facility at 2.005%, plus an applicable margin under the terms of the Credit Facility.